-Sportspeople training at the University of Bath will be bidding to represent their countries on the greatest stage when the Japanese capital city of Tokyo hosts the 2020 Olympic and Paralympic Games.
+Sportspeople training at the University of Bath will be bidding to represent their countries on the greatest stage when the Japanese capital city of Tokyo hosts the Olympic and Paralympic Games in 2021.

-The Games of the XXXII Olympiad will take place from Friday, July 24 to Sunday, August 9 and will feature a record 33 sports.
+The Games of the XXXII Olympiad, which have been delayed from 2020 due to the COVID-19 outbreak, will feature a record 33 sports.

 There are around 50 sportspeople who currently train or have trained at the University who are in contention for a Tokyo Olympic place.
-We caught up with three of them – Joe Choong (modern pentathlon), Tom Dean (swimming) and David King (athletics) 500 days before the Games, and with Ben Fletcher (judo) one year before the event.
+We caught up with four of them – Joe Choong (modern pentathlon), Tom Dean (swimming) and David King (athletics) plus Ben Fletcher (judo) in 2011.
 Click on the links to see what they had to say.

 To Tokyo via Bath